jonathanlal/contentful-migration/README.md

 - Add support for copying assets
 - Add support for copying content with links to assets
-- Bypass 404 errors by first getting all the content_ids that already exist in target space for a content type
+- Bypass 404 errors (when checking if entry exists) by first getting all the content_ids that already exist in target space for a content type
 - Fix issue where after selecting a content type there is no visual indication that stuff is loading... some qwik thing i'm not understanding